0x486F626F/CS241Notes/lecture01.md

 Then 11001001 = 201-256 = -55

-Convenice: Hexadecimal number
+### Convenice: Hexadecimal number
----

 - base 16, 0...F
 - more compacition binary
 - each hex digit = 4 bit (1 nibble)
 - 11001001 = 0xC9

-Q: Given a byte 11001001, how can we tell if it is unsigned, sign-magnititu, or 2's comp?
+##### Q: Given a byte 11001001, how can we tell if it is unsigned, sign-magnititude, or 2's comp?
-A: We cannot, Need to remember what our intent was when we stored the byte!
+##### A: We cannot, Need to remember what our intent was when we stored the byte!

 We do not know for sure that 11001001 represents a number!

-A character- which charactor?
+## 2. A character- which charactor?
----

-Need conventional mappin between bit patterns or charactors
+Need conventional mapping between bit patterns or charactors

+#### ASCII
-ASCII: uses 7 bits
+- uses 7 bits
 - 8 bit can be used for additional chars
 - non-standard compatibility issues

-11001001 is not 7-bit ASCII
+11001001 is not 7-bit ASCII.
 100101 decimal 73 is ASCII for I

-An instruction (or part for one)
+## 3. An instruction (or part for one)
----

 - For us, instructions are 32 bits=4bytes
 - 11001001 could be part of an instruction

-Garbage (unused memory)
+## 4. Garbage (unused memory)
----

-EBCDIC
 ---